mozilla/mozilla-schema-generator/README.md

 Create the Full Main Ping schema:

 ```
-mozilla-schema-creator generate-main-ping
+mozilla-schema-generator generate-main-ping
 ```

 Create the Main Ping schema divided among tables (for BigQuery):
 ```
-mozilla-schema-creator generate-main-ping --split --out-dir main-ping
+mozilla-schema-generator generate-main-ping --split --out-dir main-ping
 ```

-To see a full list of options, run `mozilla-schema-creator generate-main-ping --help`.
+To see a full list of options, run `mozilla-schema-generator generate-main-ping --help`.

 ### Glean